-If a consultant is unwilling to reimburse the Department for all costs resulting from the determination of a design error, a fact-finding meeting between the DE or designee, a representative of the Office of Chief Counsel and the CMS Chief and the consultant will be conducted.
+If a consultant is unwilling to reimburse the Department for all costs resulting from the determination of a design error, a fact-finding meeting between the DE or designee, a representative of the Office of Chief Counsel and the CMD Chief and the consultant will be conducted.
 The consultant will be given an opportunity to provide evidence that the cost is incorrect or justification to support the position that the consultant was not negligent or should not be responsible for all, or a portion of the cost.
-The DE, in consultation with the FHWA and the Director of the Bureau of Project Delivery or designee, shall consider the additional information and make appropriate corrections in the determination of negligence and/or in the cost if warranted.
+The DE, in consultation with the FHWA and the Director of the Bureau of Design and Delivery or designee, shall consider the additional information and make appropriate corrections in the determination of negligence and/or in the cost if warranted.
 The Office of Chief Counsel will commence legal remedies if reimbursement from the consultant is desired.

-5.9 - Indemnification
+5.9 Indemnification

-The Consultant shall indemnify and defend the Commonwealth and Federal Government against all claims and liability arising under and relating to this Contract due to the acts, negligence, errors or omissions, of the Consultant, its subconsultants/subcontractors, agents and employees.
+The Consultant shall indemnify the Commonwealth (including PennDOT) and the Federal Government against claims and liability related to third-party claims for bodily injury or property damage arising from any intentional acts, negligence, errors, or omissions of the Consultant, its subconsultants, subcontractors, agents, or employees, in the performance of this Contract.